SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In rust, the ? makes a `Result` evaluate to the value inside the `Ok` if `Ok` or exit out of the nearest function, returning an `Err`.
 In rust, the ? makes a `Option` evaluate to the value inside the `Some` if `Some` or exit out of the nearest function, returning a `None`.
 The ? is implemented via the trait std::ops::Try

+######## unwrap & expect

+unwrap and expect can be called on options and results. unwrap and expect are similar that they return the value if the type is Ok/Some, and panic otherwise. the difference between unwrap and expect is that expect allows us to choose our error message.

 ##### Nullable types